 Scheduling protects historically interesting sites such as the five locations at Alderley Edge which were scheduled as monuments in 2001.
 These are: (1) the Beacon mound, (2) Golden Stone, (3) a boundary marker at Saddlebole, (4) the 19th/20th century copper treatment works between West and Wood mines and (5) most of Engine Vein.
 The sites of interest to the Club are (4) and (5).
 The West/Wood site was erroneously described as a cobalt works by English Heritage.
 The effect on the Club of location (4) is that work at Scout Hole and dumping at Stump Shaft will need consent.
 Three short sections of Wood Mine passage are also covered by scheduling: beyond Blue Lake and near the Mousehole on both the upper and lower levels.
 The scheduling of Engine Vein (5) affects almost all potential work on the site.
 No digging can take place below or above ground within 35 metres of the current fence line without consent from the Secretary of State for Culture Media and Sport at DCMS (in consultation with Historic England).

-More information on SMs can be obtained from Historic England or the Department of Culture Media and Sport.
+More information on SMs can be obtained from Historic England or the Department for Digital, Culture, Media and Sport.
 As the DCMS is also responsible for pubs, gambling and the Olympics, they may be a bit busy and contact with Historic England is probably more useful in the first instance.

 Go to TOP

 POCA is now the responsibility of the DFES (Department For Education and Skills) who treat it largely as a matter for teachers although of course POCA applies to any activity.
 However, there is an up-to-date guide called "Working together to safeguard children" on a government website HERE which contains the new responsibilities.
-This is a Word document dated September 2005 but it matches with the original 1999 document.
-The host website for this document is http://www.gov.uk/education/safeguarding-pupils but will probably change again.
+This is a PDF dated July 2018.
+The host website for this document is currently https://www.gov.uk/education/safeguarding-pupils but will probably change again.

 The Club's POCA policy is available on the Alderley information page in the members' area (password required).